The Facts on Shin Splints:

 What Are Shin Splints?

-If you are experiencing pain or tenderness in the lower shin area, you may have shin splints.
+Shin splints refer to the pain felt along the inner edge of your tibia, or shinbone.
 Also known as medial tibial stress syndrome, shin splints don’t actually occur in the shin bone, but in the connective tissues of the muscles around the shins.

 What Causes Shin Splints?

-Anyone who suddenly increases mileage, switches workout surfaces (like going from mats to hard surfaces), or is beginning a new routing may experience shin splints.
+High-impact activity, like running and jumping, is the most common cause of shin splints, but the condition isn’t limited to sprinters.
+Anyone who suddenly increases mileage, switches workout surfaces (like going from mats to hard surfaces), or is making changes to their exercise routine may experience shin splints.
+These changes may include:

 - Increasing the duration and intensity of your exercise, such as running further or across more difficult terrain.

 - Increasing the frequency of your exercise, such as training more days of the week.

 Along with runners, dancers and military recruits are also at a higher risk of developing shin splints.
 Also, those with high arches or flat feet, or who exercise with improper or worn out footwear, are more at risk for this condition.